ouktlab/pyadintool/README.md

 pyadintool egs_conf/default4asr.yaml --enable_plot
 ```

-We can switch the configuration file to your own one at your local directory.
+We can also switch the configuration file to your own one at your local directory.

 #### Realtime processing of segmented audio data
 If you want to process raw audio data segmented by VAD, you can use `setup_pipeline` module.